In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

-The Wikipedia article is more informative than this personal effort.
+This Wikipedia article is more informative than the following personal effort.

 this.

-Making a knowledgeable charitable donation to all of humanity by increasing my Folding@home
+a knowledgeable charitable donation to all of humanity by:

 Real-world observation